Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Exposure to Antidemocratic Attitudes and Partisan Animosity

 \subsection{Antidemocratic Attitudes and Partisan Animosity (AAPA)}

 There are many viable theories as to which content, if amplified, could impact affective polarization.
 In this experiment, we draw specifically on prior work that articulates eight factors as problematic outcomes for healthy democratic functioning, referred to as ``antidemocratic attitudes and partisan animosity''~\cite{voelkel2024megastudy}: (1)~\textit{partisan animosity}, (2)~\textit{support for undemocratic practices}, (3)~\textit{support for partisan violence}, (4)~\textit{support for undemocratic candidates}, (5)~\textit{opposition to bipartisanship}, (6)~\textit{social distrust}, (7)~\textit{social distance}, and (8)~\textit{biased evaluation of politicized facts} \Appref{sup:poda}.
-We refer to these eight factors collectively as \textit{AAPA} (for \textit{Antidemocratic Attitudes and Partisan Animosity}), and we hypothesize that increased or decreased exposure to AAPA content will cause corresponding changes to affective polarization.
-Our feed ranking intervention first identifies only political content in the feed, using a broad definition from the Pew Research Center~\cite{bestvater2022politics} that includes mentions of officials and activists, social issues, news, and current events \Appref{sup:political_classifier}.
-We then score each political post from zero to eight based on the number of the eight AAPA factors expressed in its text, and we classify a post as AAPA if it reflects at least four of these eight factors.
-This scoring is performed by a large language model~\Appref{sup:scoring}, which shows a high correlation with human judgment on identifying these eight factors in social media posts~\cite{jia2024embedding}.
+We refer to these eight factors collectively as \textit{AAPA} (for \textit{Antidemocratic Attitudes and Partisan Animosity}), and hypothesize that increased or decreased exposure to AAPA content causes corresponding changes in affective polarization.
+Our feed ranking intervention first identified only political content in the feed, using a broad definition from the Pew Research Center~\cite{bestvater2022politics} that includes mentions of officials and activists, social issues, news, and current events \Appref{sup:political_classifier}.
+We then scored each political post from zero to eight based on the number of the eight AAPA factors expressed in its text, and we classified a post as AAPA if it reflected at least four of these eight factors.
+This scoring was performed by a large language model~\Appref{sup:scoring}, which showed a high correlation with human judgment on identifying these eight factors in social media posts~\cite{jia2024embedding}.

-\subsection{Experimental design}
+\subsection{Experimental Design}